-The Federal agencies perform radio astronomy research observations of the hydroxyl radical spectral lines for research of stellar and expansion velocities, validation theories of the origins, and evolution of the universe in this shared band.

-The National Aeronautics and Space Administration operates the Deep Space Network system 70-meter diameter antenna and associated receivers in Goldstone, CA.
+The 1668.4-1670 MHz band is a shared band allocated to the Federal Government for the radio astronomy service and the meteorological aids (radiosonde) service on a primary basis.
+Radio astronomy observations of the hydroxyl radical spectral lines are performed for research of stellar and expansion velocities, validation theories of the origins, and evolution of the universe.
+The National Aeronautics and Space Administration also operates the Deep Space Network system 70-meter diameter antenna and associated receivers in this band at their facility in Goldstone, CA.